Ikaw (song): Awards and nominations

 The song won "Song of the Year" award on both PMPC Star Awards for Music and Awit Awards.

-Re-Recording
+2021 Re-Recording & 2024 Remastered Version

 Yeng Constantino re-recorded the song to become the official soundtrack of the movie of the same name starring Janine Gutierrez, Pepe Herrera and Pilita Corrales.
 It was released on 12 November 2021.

+Later in October 2024, Constantino released another rerecording of the song titled as “Ikaw (2024 Remastered Version)” as part of its 10th-year anniversary.